OpTic Gaming

 OpTic Gaming is an American professional esports and entertainment organization headquartered in Frisco, Texas.
-The organization currently operates a Call of Duty team in the Call of Duty League, OpTic Texas, they also operate a Overwatch team in the Overwatch League, Dallas Fuel, as well as Rocket League, Halo and Apex Legends teams.
-They previously competed in Counter-Strike: Global Offensive, Gears of War 4, PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Dota 2, League of Legends and Valorant.
-The organization is currently owned by Hector "H3CZ" Rodriguez and Hastro.
+The organization currently operates a Call of Duty team in the Call of Duty League, OpTic Texas, and a Halo team.
+They previously competed in Counter-Strike: Global Offensive, Gears of War 4, PlayerUnknown's Battlegrounds, Fortnite Battle Royale, Dota 2, League of Legends, Valorant, Apex Legends, Overwatch, and Rocket League.
+The organization is currently owned by Hector "H3CZ" Rodriguez.

 History

 OpTic Gaming was established in 2006 by OpTic "KR3W" and OpTic Enigma as a Call of Duty 2 (Xbox 360) competitive team that specialized mainly in Search and Destroy and Team Deathmatch.
 In 2008, the group of friends would eventually grow older and the team began to dissipate.
 With OpTic Enigma then long gone, OpTic KR3W stepped down to hand over the team to long-time member Hector "H3CZ" Rodriguez.
 The team made its new beginnings under OpTic H3CZ on the MLG scene starting in 2010 with Call of Duty: Modern Warfare 2 on the Xbox 360.
 In 2016, the team, along with e-sports commentator Ryan "Fwiz" Wyatt, released the book OpTic Gaming: The Making of eSports Champions, which details the players' individual Call of Duty esports careers and their contributions to the team's success.
 The book became a New York Times best-seller, and film and television rights were acquired by producers John Sacchi and Matt Groesch.
 In 2017, Texas Rangers co-owner Neil Leibman and co-investor Chris Chaney were sold a majority interest in the organization.
 They created Infinite Esports & Entertainment, a holding company that includes OpTic Gaming and Houston Outlaws as well as other esports verticals operating out of a new Dallas headquarters.
 OpTic Gaming is currently the third most followed esports team by social media following.

 On June 12, 2019, Immortals Gaming Club (IGC) announced the acquisition of Infinite Esports & Entertainment, the parent organization of OpTic Gaming.
 On September 15, 2019, it was announced by Immortals Gaming Club and Hector “H3CZ” Rodriguez, that Hector would be leaving from OpTic as its CEO for new and independent opportunities.
 Shortly after it was announced that Hector Rodriguez had joined NRG Esports as co-CEO.